Introduction#

 |---|---|

-The following PowerShell Cmdlet will use the Dism library and might trigger this behavior.
+The following PowerShell cmdlets use the DISM library and might trigger this behavior.

 - Add-AppProvisionedPackage